SiliconBear/lightship/README.md

 `shutdownHandlerTimeout` (default: 5 seconds) is a number of milliseconds Lightship waits for shutdown handlers (see `registerShutdownHandler`) to complete before killing the process using `process.exit(1)`.

 If after all beacons are dead and all shutdown handlers are resolved Node.js process does not exit gracefully, then Lightship will force terminate the process with an error.
-Refer to [How to detect what is holding the Node.js process alive?](#lightship-faq-how-to-detect-what-is-holding-the-node-js-process-alive).
+Refer to [How to detect what is holding the Node.js process alive?](#lightship-koa-faq-how-to-detect-what-is-holding-the-node-js-process-alive).

-<a name="lightship-usage"></a>
+<a name="lightship-koa-usage"></a>
 ## Usage

 Use `createLightship` to create an instance of Lightship.